alexanderneva/baseball/README.md

+# The final draft of our report is saved as OdegardShulhan_509_FinalReport.pdf

 # Bayesian Hierarchical Modeling in Baseball

 This project implements a Bayesian hierarchical model for estimating baseball batting averages, based on the Efron-Morris methodology.
 The goal is to address the challenge of small sample sizes by applying shrinkage estimation—pulling extreme observations toward the population mean.